Second Spanish Republic: Civil War

 Victims of the Paracuellos massacre committed by the Republicans.
 The Republicans committed many acts of torture, murder, and war crimes throughout the war known as the Red Terror (Spain).

-Twenty-six republicans executed by fascists who belonged to Franco's Nationalists at the beginning of the Spanish Civil War, between August and September 1936.
-This mass grave was placed at the small town named Estépar, in Burgos, northern Spain.
-The excavation occurred in July–August 2014.
+A mass grave at the small town of Estépar, in Burgos, northern Spain.
+It contains the remains of twenty-six republicans who were executed early in the Spanish Civil War, between August and September 1936, by fascists who belonged to Franco's Nationalists.
+It was excavated in July and August 2014.

 International Brigadiers volunteered on the side of the Republic.
 The photo shows members of the XI International Brigade on a T-26 tank during the Battle of Belchite (August–September 1937).

 Spanish flag marking the place of exhibition of Picasso's painting Guernica in Paris during the World Expo in 1937 (Agfacolor).

 On 17 July 1936, General Franco led the Spanish Army of Africa from Morocco to attack the mainland, while another force from the north under General Emilio Mola moved south from Navarre.
 Military units were also mobilised elsewhere to take over government institutions.
 Before long the professional Army of Africa had much of the south and west under the control of the rebels and by October 1936, Time Magazine declared that "façade of the Spanish Republic was crumbling".
 Bloody purges followed in each piece of captured "Nationalist" territory in order to consolidate Franco's future regime.